Exercise Physiology Brisbane

 - Spinal pain, disc injuries and lower back pain

-- Persistent pain and deconditioning
+- Persistent pain and reduced exercise confidence

 - Joint stiffness and osteoarthritis management